Help Wanted: White House Chief Of Staff

 While Trump didn't name any candidates publicly, press reports have identified several possibilities, including White House Budget Director Mick Mulvaney, U.S. Trade Representative Robert Lighthizer, and Rep. Mark Meadows, R-N.C.

-Lighthizer and Meadows have already tried to tamp down speculation.
-Lighthizer said he has his hands full, steering trade negotiations with China, which are on a tight, 90-day timeline.
+Lighthizer has already tried to tamp down speculation.
+He said he has his hands full, steering trade negotiations with China, which are on a tight, 90-day timeline.

 "I'm flattered that the president wants me to be United States trade representative," Lighthizer told CBS's Face the Nation.
 "Working closely with him, I hope to accomplish the goals that he set out for me in that job."

-Meadows has told associates he is "absolutely not" interested in the White House job, according to CNN.
+Meadows told associates he is "absolutely not" interested in the White House job, according to CNN, though Meadows later told Politico that serving would be an honor.

 In addition to the stress of managing the White House and dealing with a divided Congress, the new chief of staff will face the legal challenges surrounding special counsel Robert Mueller's investigation.